BREAK A LEG!!

 She aims to provide a nurturing & supportive environment so that children are able to freely express themselves & let their creative ideas flow.

-Lottie has passed ABRSM music exams up to Grade 8, both LAMDA & Trinity Guildhall & RAD ballet, and is very excited to revisit the LAMDA syllabus and to prepare our pupils this semester for their LAMDA exams.
+Lottie has passed ABRSM music exams up to Grade 8, both LAMDA & Trinity Guildhall & RAD ballet and loves to revisit the LAMDA syllabus each year with us pupils.through song and playing to their acting strengths.”